cleanflight/cleanflight/docs/Modes.md

 of flips and rolls what again opens the ability to have higher I gains for some.
 Note that AIRMODE will also overrule motor stop function!
 It will basically also act as an idle up switch.

+## ACC HOLD

+WORK-IN-PROGRESS.
+Currently conflict with "BARO" mode.
+Needs some tune.
+Adjust throttle by integrate accelerometer.
+Integrate value will be reset when arming.
+Throttle stick position on center means 0 velocity.
+Should combined with "ANGLE", "HORIZON", "HEADFREE", "HEADADJ", "MAG" mode("MAG" not tested).

 ## Auxillary Configuration